 Knock, knock.

-‘Thanks, Eric,’ I say, my voice trembling a little.
+‘Thanks, Eric,’ I say, my voice shaking.

 It’s been so long, and yet my voice still trembles in those first few minutes with him.